Friday, April 17, 2020

 They watched her as she marked lines on the bigger pieces with a special kind of pencil.

-They watched her as she stacked the pieces together that belonged together and picked out matching thread for each color.
+They watched her as she stacked the pieces together that belonged together and picked out matching thread for each kind of cloth.

 They watched her as she sewed hems in the masks.